Soosay86/OfficeDocs-DeployOffice/microsoft-365-apps/admin-center/cloud-update.md

 Cloud updates take priority over existing update management settings for Microsoft 365 Apps.
 For example, if you apply settings through Microsoft Configuration Manager or set policies using Microsoft Intune’s configuration profiles, these settings remain unchanged by the cloud update but aren't enforced anymore.
 This change affects all devices managed by the cloud update.

 > [!NOTE]
 > Cloud update won't change the update settings of other products, such as Windows or Microsoft Edge.
-It won't prevent management solutions from reinstalling Microsoft 365 Apps.
+It won't prevent other management solutions from reinstalling Microsoft 365 Apps.

 ## Channel to profile mapping